 - A statement that your insurer may not cover all services.

 - A “good-faith” estimate for services to be provided.

 - A statement that you may request care from an in-network provider.

 - An acknowledgement of understanding that the PARE provider has provided you with a disclosure form and cost estimate at least 14 days in advance of your planned service.
 If you sign this form, you are agreeing to be balance billed.

 In emergency situations, or if a provider fails to give you the required disclosures, you bear no liability and cannot be balance billed.

-Unfortunately, humans don’t possess a sixth sense for in-network services, so it’s best to know the processes, the scenarios, the options and the many questions you can ask to ensure you receive care without receiving a surprise bill.
+While this new legislation is great news for patients, it’s still a good idea to know the processes, scenarios, options and questions you can ask to ensure you receive care without receiving a surprise bill.

 VUE your care.

 While the ER may seem like a good idea, it can be costly for a variety of reasons, and it may come with unwanted surprise bills.
 Often, the ER can also mean a long wait.
 You can avoid the wait and the potential extra spending by knowing whether you can be treated elsewhere.
 We recommend you VUE your care if seeing your primary care provider isn’t an option.
 That means knowing when your condition calls for a virtual visit (V), urgent care (U) or the ER (E).